Yui-H8/Datacamp/Theory_Large Language Models (LLMs) Concepts.md

 * Classify the descriptions based on the learning approach used.

 *Nice one!
 LLMs can handle multiple tasks, but some only focus on a specific task.
 Knowing the difference will help you choose the right model for the job!*

-### The application lifecycle
-Each step in an LLM lifecycle includes key activities.
-Knowing what needs to be done at each stage helps to highlight why each phase is essential and shows how the application matures as it progresses.